-- a) an appropriate framework of labour relations and of agreed mechanisms to bring the organisation into line with corporate and social requirements, promoting the objectives of competitiveness and business efficiency; - b) design of a job offering of value that favours the selection, hiring, promotion and retention of talent, consisting of competitive remuneration and a diverse and inclusive work environment that facilitates reconciliation between personal and working life and promotes the professional growth of the workforce of the Group's companies.
-This professional growth must be based on objective performance standards, equal opportunity and a commitment to the Purpose and Values of the Iberdrola Group and to the business enterprise established at the Group level; - c) the development of consistent processes for the management of resources and human capital that progress in the implementation of a talent culture in all of the territories or countries in which the companies of the Group do business, respecting local characteristics and particularities and the special framework of strengthened autonomy of the listed country subholding companies; - d) the definition as a strategic objective of the conduct of labour relations based on equal opportunity, particularly between genders, non-discrimination, and the consideration of diversity and inclusion in all variables thereof, pursuant to the Equality, Diversity and Inclusion Policy.
-Measures must also be promoted to facilitate the effective integration of disadvantaged groups and those with different abilities and to achieve a good working environment that allows professionals to reconcile personal and working life, complying with the law applicable in each territory or country and following best international practices;
+- a) An appropriate framework of labour relations and of agreed mechanisms to bring the organisation into line with corporate and social requirements, promoting the objectives of competitiveness and business efficiency. - b) Design of a job offering of value that favours the selection, hiring, promotion and retention of talent, consisting of competitive remuneration and a diverse and inclusive work environment that facilitates reconciliation between personal and working life and promotes the professional growth of the workforce of the Group's companies.
+This professional growth must be based on objective performance standards, equal opportunity and a commitment to the Purpose and Values of the Iberdrola Group and to the business enterprise established at the Group level. - c) The development of consistent processes for the management of resources and human capital that progress in the implementation of a talent culture in all of the territories or countries in which the companies of the Group do business, respecting local characteristics and particularities and the special framework of strengthened autonomy of the listed country subholding companies. - d) The definition as a strategic objective of the conduct of labour relations based on equal opportunity, particularly between genders, non-discrimination, and the consideration of diversity and inclusion in all variables thereof, pursuant to the Equality, Diversity and Inclusion Policy.
+Measures must also be promoted to facilitate the effective integration of disadvantaged groups and persons with disabilities and to achieve a good working environment that allows professionals to reconcile personal and working life, complying with the law applicable in each territory or country and following best international practices.

-- e) the consolidation of stable and quality jobs; - f) a remuneration system that allows for the attraction and retention of the best professionals and for the alignment of their objectives with those established at the Group level; - g) appreciation of the contribution of all professionals to the creation of value for the companies of the Group and to the growth thereof; - h) recognising and valuing family and personal connections among the professionals of the Group's companies, a necessary consequence of the Group's strong local roots within the communities in which it has historically done business, and establishing specific measures ensuring that there is no favouring of or discrimination against professionals in hiring and internal promotion processes based on such connection, and that there is no violation of the principle of equal opportunity; - i) guaranteeing that the processes of selecting, hiring and promoting professionals of the companies of the Group endeavour to ensure that all of its professionals are persons who are respectable and competent, aligned with the provisions of the Purpose and Values of the Iberdrola Group and with the principles of and commitments assumed in the Code of Ethics, assessing their background and rejecting those who, in view of their personal record, lack the required competence.
-All without prejudice to respect for identity and individual beliefs, as established in the Equality, Diversity and Inclusion Policy; - j) a work environment that is safe and healthy within the companies of the Group and within their spheres of influence; and - k) fostering and promoting well-being at work, caring for and offering a suitable, pleasant, satisfactory and stimulating working environment that generates confidence and motivation among professionals, as well as their commitment to the values of the Group's companies.
+- e) The consolidation of stable and quality jobs. - f) A remuneration system that allows for the attraction and retention of the best professionals and for the alignment of their objectives with those established at the Group level. - g) Appreciation of the contribution of all professionals to the creation of value for the companies of the Group and to the growth thereof. - h) Recognising and valuing family and personal connections among the professionals of the Group's companies, a necessary consequence of their strong local roots within the communities in which they have historically done business, and establishing specific measures ensuring that there is no favouring of or discrimination against professionals in hiring and internal promotion processes based on such connection, and that there is no violation of the principle of equal opportunity. - i) Guaranteeing that the processes of selecting, hiring and promoting professionals of the companies of the Group endeavour to ensure that all of its professionals are persons who are respectable and competent, aligned with the provisions of the Purpose and Values of the Iberdrola Group and with the principles of and commitments assumed in the Code of Ethics, assessing their background and rejecting those who, in view of their personal record, lack the required competence.
+All without prejudice to respect for identity and individual beliefs, as established in the Equality, Diversity and Inclusion Policy. - j) A work environment that is safe and healthy within the companies of the Group and within their spheres of influence. - k) Fostering and promoting well-being at work, caring for and offering a suitable, pleasant, satisfactory and stimulating working environment that generates confidence and motivation among professionals, as well as their commitment to the values of the Group's companies.